rak-n-rok/Krake/docs/user/configuration.rst

     Time in seconds for the Magnum Controller to ask the Magnum client again after a modification of a cluster.
 Default: ``30``.

-``--complete-hook-ca-dest``
+``--complete-hook-user``
+    For the complete hook, set the name of the user that will be defined as CN of the generated certificates.
+See :ref:`dev/hooks:Complete`.
+    Default: ``"system:complete-hook"``.

+``--complete-hook-cert-dest``
-    For the complete hook, set the path to the certificate, which will be given to the Application.
-See
+    For the complete hook, set the path to the mounted directory, in which the certificates to communicate with the API will be stored.
+See :ref:`dev/hooks:Complete`.
+Default: ``"/etc/krake_cert"``.
-    :ref:`dev/hooks:Complete`.
-Default: ``"/etc/krake_ca/ca.pem"``.

 ``--complete-hook-env-token``
     For the complete hook, set the name of the environment variable that contain the